linhthi/linhthi.github.io/_pages/about.md

 # About me
 I obtained my MSc.
 Degree of Computer Science and BSc.
 Degree of Information Technology at [University of Engineering and Technology- VNU Hanoi](https://uet.vnu.edu.vn/) in 2023 and 2021 respectively under the supervision of [Dr. Viet Cuong Ta](https://uet.vnu.edu.vn/~cuongtv/).

-Currently, I worked as a Research Engineer (Dec 2023 - March 2024) at [Singapore Management University](https://www.smu.edu.sg/), supervised by [Prof. Yuan Fang](https://www.yfang.site/).
+Currently, I worked as a Research Engineer (December 2023 - March 2024) at [Singapore Management University](https://www.smu.edu.sg/), supervised by [Prof. Yuan Fang](https://www.yfang.site/).

 My research interests lie on the expressiveness, scalability, interpretability, and robustness of graph learning models.
 I am also interested in working with probabilistic machine learning focus on deep generative models, probabilistic modeling, and uncertainty quantification.